 This obsession with the morbid and terrible made me a very good catastrophe insurance adjuster.
 It also made me slightly insane.
-You can be both of those things too.
+You can be both of those things at the same time too.

 Are you weirded out?
 Suck it up.
 That is just the tip of my anxiety iceberg.
-Let me know when you have a few days, and I’ll fill you in on my health anxieties, and other miscellaneous irrational fears.
+Let me know when you have a few days, and I’ll fill you in on my health anxieties and the rest of my other miscellaneous irrational fears.

-My favorite pastimes are grilling after having two whiskey sours, and dress rehearsing disaster.
+My second favorite pastime is grilling after having two whiskey sours and dress rehearsing disaster.

 <PS, I realized halfway through writing this blog that I’ve already talked about rehearsing disaster - feel free to read "You're the Worst, Meg Ryan" whilst on the John at work...I’m on a roll here, so too late to find a new topic.>

 Luckily for me (and I actually mean this), in 2015 I had several weeks of crippling panic attacks, followed by a year-ish of actually dealing with this worry and anxiety crap.
 Turns out, my lifestyle of keeping my head down and treating stress as a status symbol (#brenebrown) was just not sustainable.
 My body knew what my mind didn't, and pumped the breaks pretty hard on me.